pragsmike/PromptCritical/docs/DESIGN.md

 3.  **Evaluate** (`pcrit evaluate <exp-dir> --name <contest-name> ...`)
     *   The `cli` base calls the `pcrit.command/evaluate!` function.
     *   The command loads `evolution-parameters.edn` using the `pcrit.config` component to get the list of models to test against and the default judge model.
-    *   It then orchestrates the `pcrit.failter` component to prepare a `failter-spec` directory, execute the external `failter` toolchain, and capture the resulting `report.csv`.
+    *   It then orchestrates the `pcrit.failter` component to generate a `spec.yml` file defining the entire contest.
+    *   The `failter` component executes the external `failter run --spec <path>` command and captures the resulting JSON report from `stdout`.
+    *   Finally, the `command` component passes this JSON data to `pcrit.reports`, which calculates costs for each run and writes the final, canonical `report.csv`.

 4.  **Select** (`pcrit select <exp-dir> --from-contest <name>`)
     *   The `cli` base calls `pcrit.command/select!`.